-9 Best Things To Do In Pattaya
+15 Best Things To Do In Pattaya

 Named after the cool sea breeze that blows from the Southwest, Pattaya offers visitors all they can expect from a holiday in Thailand, and more.
 There is never a dull moment in this beautiful city.

 Part temple, part museum, part workshop, part art gallery, The Sanctuary of Truth is a truly amazing work of art.
 This awe-inspiring 105-meter-tall temple is built entirely of wood.
 Not a single nail has been used in its construction, making it a remarkable one-of-a-kind building.

-The Sanctuary of Truth, in our opinion, is the most beautiful building in all of Thailand, and takes the top spot in our list of things to do in Pattaya.
-More on The Sanctuary of Truth, Thailand.
+The Sanctuary of Truth is one of the most beautiful buildings in Thailand, and takes the top spot in our list places to visit in Pattaya.

 2 – Alcazar Cabaret Show

 Attending the Alcazar Cabaret Show is a great way to spend an evening in Pattaya.
 The show is pure entertainment.

 3 – Pattaya Floating Market